Day: July 7, 2022

 News agency Bloomberg, quoting unnamed sources familiar with the situation, said the sale, reputedly worth US$7bn, has fallen victim to “chaos in the industry and worsening financing markets”.

 The company reportedly kicked off plans to sell its remaining businesses in infant formula in April and was said to be working with advisers on moves to sell the assets, which include the Enfamil brand.
-A
+A number of private-equity firms, including Clayton Dubilier & Rice, were linked with a possible acquisition.

 The Partner Mountain Climber Challenge Workout Trains Your Core